 The United States Green Building Council (USGBC) is a 501(c)(3) non-profit organization that works to promote the design, construction, and assessment of cost-efficient, energy-saving green buildings.
 The LEED certification system is a program that operates within the USGBC.

 LEED (Leadership in Energy and Environmental Design) is an internationally recognized green building rating system.

-“LEED provides third-party verification that a building or community was designed and built using strategies aimed at improving performance across all the metrics that matter most: energy savings, water efficiency, CO2 emissions reduction, improved indoor environmental quality, and stewardship of resources and sensitivity to their impacts.
+“LEED provides third-party verification that a building or community was designed and built using strategies aimed at improving performance across all the metrics that matter most: energy savings, water efficiency, CO2 emissions reduction, improved indoor environmental quality, stewardship of resources, and sensitivity to their impacts.